CCEMGroupTCD/DARTassembler/docs/doc_files/part1_getting_started_and_how_to_guides/examples/Pd_Ni_Cross_Coupling/Pd_Ni_Cross_Coupling.rst

 Confirming DART Installation
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-Ensure DART is correctly installed by typing ``dart --help`` in the terminal.
+Ensure DART is correctly installed by typing ``DARTassembler --help`` in the terminal.
 Any issues should be directed to the section :ref:`troubleshooting` for resolution.

 Preparing for Assembly